ProceduresGovernment

 #permalink to section

-At first quarter of 2025 the male workforce in Support Workers in the Food Industry, Beverages and Snuff Products was higher in the educational segment with 10 to 12 years of schooling (67k), while the female workforce was higher in the educational segment with 7 to 9 years of schooling (93.7k).
+During the first quarter of 2026, male and female workforce in Support Workers in the Food Industry, Beverages and Snuff Products was concentrated in the educational segment with 7 to 9 years of schooling (73.1k men and 93.5k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.